 - To the great surprise of many, the water levels stay maintained entirely by precipitation and evaporation.
 Further, this cycle happens extremely smoothly and evenly.
 It also has an incredibly low acidity level in comparison with most other lakes.

 - As a result, the water of the awesome Pingualuit Crater Lake remains almost perpetually extraordinarily clear.
 In fact, this remarkable characteristic has earned it quite a reputation.
 This lake has been called one of the clearest lakes in the world.

 - Finally, the site used to be known by another name entirely, creating some confusion.
-Formerly, it bore the name of the Chubb Crater.
+It formerly bore the name of the Chubb Crater.
 The name changed to its current one in 1999.
 Its current name comes from the language of the indigenous Inuit people.

 Pingualuit Crater Lake Physical Description

 The astounding feature known as Pingualuit Crater Lake fits in perfectly with its surroundings.
 This landscape itself has been frequently described as lunar.
-However, this very state of relative desolation only serves to further highlight the magnificence of the site.
+This very state of relative desolation, however, only serves to further highlight the magnificence of the site.

-In addition, the marvelous location has some very impressive measurements.
+The marvelous location also has some very impressive measurements to recommend it.
 In fact, the incredible crater itself forms an almost perfect circle.
 It should also be further noted that this crater also measures an astonishing 2.1 mi (3.4 km) in diameter.